cloudmesh/classes/docs/source/assignments.rst

            Consider Discussion_ d3 after Section 3.
 Please post
 	   about the topic "Where are the Big Data Jobs now and in future?
-Discuss anything you can share -- areas that are hots, good online sites etc." and also comment on at least 2 other posts.
+Discuss anything you can share -- areas that are hot, good online sites etc." and also comment on at least 2 other posts.

 Paper p2